Big tent: United Kingdom

 When Gordon Brown became the prime minister of the United Kingdom in 2007, he invited several members from outside the Labour Party into his government.
 They included former CBI Director-General Digby Jones who became a Minister of State and former Liberal Democrats leader Paddy Ashdown who was offered the position of Northern Ireland Secretary (Ashdown turned down the offer).
 The media often referred to Brown's ministry as "a government of all the talents" or simply "Brown's big tent".

 All for Unity was a big tent anti-SNP electoral alliance that contested the 2021 Scottish Parliament election but failed to win any seats.

 United States

 The Democratic Party was a "big-tent" party during the New Deal coalition, which was formed to support President Franklin D. Roosevelt's New Deal policies from the 1930s to the 1960s.
 The coalition brought together labor unions, working-class voters, lower-middle class voters, farm organizations, secular liberals, Southern Democrats, African Americans, urban voters, and immigrants.

 After the 1974 Dallas Accord, the Libertarian Party embraced the big-tent idea to the extent it ensured that the anarcho-capitalist views would not be excluded from the majority minarchist party.

-The Democratic Socialists of America is considered a "big tent" organization amongst the American left, as individual members are aligned with a wide range of socialist ideologies, ranging from Social democracy, Democratic socialism, democratic road to socialism, Trotskyism, Marxism–Leninism, Anarchism and many more.
+The Libertarian Socialist Caucus of the Democratic Socialists of America identifies DSA as a "big tent" organization amongst the American left, as individual members are aligned with a wide range of socialist ideologies, including social democracy, democratic socialism, the democratic road to socialism, Trotskyism, Marxism–Leninism, and anarchism.